Internal ballistics: Revolver-specific issues

 The defining characteristic of a revolver is the revolving cylinder, separate from the barrel, that contains the chambers.
 Revolvers typically have 5 to 10 chambers, and the first issue is ensuring consistency among the chambers, because if they aren't consistent then the point of impact will vary from chamber to chamber.
 The chambers must also align consistently with the barrel, so the bullet enters the barrel the same way from each chamber.

-The throat in a revolver is composed of two separate parts, the cylinder throat and the barrel throat, and sized so that it is concentric to the chamber and very slightly over the bullet diameter.
-The cylinder gap - the space between the cylinder and barrel - must be wide enough to allow free rotation of the cylinder even when it becomes fouled with powder residue, but not so large that excessive gas is released.
+The throat in a revolver is composed of two separate parts, the cylinder throat and the barrel throat, and sized so that it is concentric to the chamber and slightly greater circumference than the bullet diameter.
+The cylinder gap - the space between the cylinder throat and barrel - must be wide enough to allow free rotation of the cylinder even when it becomes fouled with powder residue, but not so large that excessive gas is released.
 The forcing cone - where the bullet is guided from the cylinder into the bore of the barrel - should be deep enough to force the bullet into the bore without significant deformation.
 Unlike rifles, where the threaded portion of the barrel is in the chamber, revolver barrels threads surround the breech end of the bore.
 It is possible that the bore is compressed when the barrel is screwed into the frame.
 Cutting a longer forcing cone can relieve this "choke" point, as can lapping of the barrel after it is fitted to the frame.